Fig leaf oil

 Makes 1/3 cup

 This recipe will make enough for 1/3 cup oil.
 If you don’t have a hand-held blender to blend such a small amount, you can double the amounts and use a blender.
-You will need to have access to a fig tree, or fig leaves, to make this, but it produces a wonderful aromatic oil that is great with fish crudo and mozarella (see fig mozzarella recipe here).
+You will need to have access to a fig tree, or fig leaves, to make this, but it produces a wonderful aromatic oil that is great with fish crudo and mozarella, such as this fig mozzarella recipe.
 The same method for making fig leaf oil can be used to make other oils as well, such as basil and parsley.

 1 large fig leaf, stalk removed, coarsely torn, or for basil or parsley oil use a large handful of basil or parsley leaves